redeclipse/oldsvnre/data/ulukai/readme.txt

 The image of the red eclipse in the redeclipse skybox is originally based on a photo by Luc Viatour
 <https://en.wikipedia.org/wiki/File:Solar_eclipse_1999_4_NR.jpg> which is
 licensed under CC-BY-SA-3.0.
-It has also been modified to fit by Dratz-C.
+It has been modified by David Iliff and Dratz-C prior to inclusion in the skybox.